airbr/morganwebdev.org/content/posts/playwright.md

 ### Background
 I worked at implementing a E2E suite with Playwright for a Fortune 500 company.
 This was intended as a supplement to the core testing regime and not to replace an experienced QA/QC department.
 In my role I was primarily a fast follower.
 I introduced some concepts but it was mostly following behind the masterful work of a coworker who really brought a lot of velocity to the project.

 The focus of the testing was roughly a kind of 80/20 rule.
 We focused on the 20% of features that were most critical and important to 80%+ of the sites functionality.
 The goal was to optimize the tests for the "happy path": the path that users were most likely to take when making a purchase such as landing on the homepage, entering a search term, clicking on a product.
-The tests were intended to be run as [SMOKE tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)) before deployments and during increasingly test driven development.
+The tests were intended to be run as [smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)) before deployments and during increasingly test driven development.

 Since gaining this initial experience I have in my spare time added some really basic E2E tests to my personal website that runs everytime I push commits on that repo to GitHub via Github Actions- [Recent Example run](https://github.com/airbr/newpersonal/runs/6840538620?check_suite_focus=true).
 I have also introduced Playwright testing to a non-profit I volunteer for.
 It has been great all around.